SubairProject1/logic-and-reasoning-projects/README.md

 # Logic and Reasoning in Computer Science – Project Work

 This repository contains independently completed project assignments for the course Logic and Reasoning in Computer Science.
 The projects involve SAT solving, SMT solving, and first-order logic encodings using DIMACS CNF, TPTP, Python, and SMT-LIB2.
+Assignment description can be found at the very end of the uploaded pdf files.

 ## Project Problem 1.1 – Pigeonhole Principle (SAT Encoding)